 Texas Department of Criminal Justice Resumes In-person Visitation

-Beginning Monday, March 15, 2021, the Texas Department of Criminal Justice will resume in-person visitation at all units statewide.
-Visitors on official visitation lists may begin registering for Face 2 Face in-person visitation times starting Wednesday, March 10, 2021, at 8:00 a.m. by calling the unit of assignment of the inmate they would like to visit.
-In coming days, the call-in scheduling system will be replaced by an on-line visit booking system.
+The Texas Department of Criminal Justice has begun scheduling in-person visits for the month of May.
+Visitors will be able to register for Face 2 Face in-person visitation times starting Friday, April 23, 2021, at 8:00 a.m. by calling the unit of assignment of the inmate they would like to visit.

 Visits will need to be scheduled in advance, but visitation times will be expanded to Monday, Wednesday, Friday from 1:00 p.m. to 6:00 p.m., Saturday and Sunday from 8:00 a.m. to 5:30 p.m.
 Families will be encouraged to call the day before the visit to verify if the visit is still scheduled and to arrive at least one hour in advance of their scheduled visit time.
 Inmates on medical isolation or restriction are prohibited from in-person visitation.
 No contact will be allowed during visits.
 Barriers will be in place.
 No items can be exchanged.
 The entire visit seating area and phones will be sanitized routinely with a 10% bleach solution or vital oxide.